Facebook has one of the largest audiences in the social media network space and a robust advertising platform to match.

 - Keep yourself always updated on the latest bidding strategies.

-Facebook Lead Ads vs Conversion Ads
+Facebook Lead Ads vs. Conversion Ads

 With Conversion Ads, you get to control the page users are going to and can add additional information to that page for them.
 However, you automatically add more steps to the user’s path, which may result in users leaving the page.

-Also, Facebook Lead Ads get much cheaper clicks than Conversion Ads and prove to be more effective than using traditional landing pages.
+Also, Facebook Lead Ads get much cheaper clicks than Conversion Ads and prove to be more effective than traditional landing pages.

 How to set up Facebook Lead Ads

-Step 1: Go to the Ads Manager.
-Once there, click on “Select your campaign objective”.
-Since you are using it to generate leads, click on “Lead generation”.
+Go to the “Ads Manager”.
+Once there, click on the green button “Create” and choose your campaign objective.
+Since you are using it to generate leads, select “Lead generation”.
+Click “Continue”.